Synthetic Composite Slate and Shake Roofing

 Slate and clay tiles for roofing have a long history and a beauty that is unique.
-But, they do come at a notoriously high cost.
-So, asphalt shingles are often used as an alternative, becoming the number one roofing material in North America.
-But, wouldn’t it be nice if there was another option that had the beauty and durability of slate. or even cedar shake, with lesser cost?
-With synthetic shingles, there is.
+However, they come at a notoriously high cost.
+Asphalt shingles are often used as an alternative, becoming the number one roofing material in North America.
+But wouldn’t it be nice if there was another option that had the beauty and durability of slate. or even cedar shake, with lesser cost?
+There is!
+Synthetic shingles.

 Costs and Value